 Then a German soldier started shouting at them.

-Bogdan followed Aleksandar’s cap for a while, and then somewhere at the middle of the pontoon bridge he couldn’t see it any more.
-He stood there he didn’t know for how long.
-Only muddy footprints in the snow witnessed that there had passed the stream of people, and that it was not a dream.
-He was looking across the river not being able to move, an immense and terrible silence weighed down on his shoulders.
-It was only then that he noticed that during these few moments they had been holding each other by hands Aleksandar had pushed his red race car into his palm.
+Bogdan followed Aleksandar’s cap for a while and then somewhere in the middle of the pontoon bridge he couldn’t see it anymore.
+He stood there, he didn’t know for how long.
+Only muddy footprints in the snow witnessed that there had passed a stream of people and that all of this was not a dream.
+He looked across the river not being able to move, an immense and terrible silence weighed down on his shoulders.
+It was only then that he noticed that during those few moments they had held each other’s hands and that Aleksandar pushed his red race car into his palm.